actions-marketplace-validations/Promptly-Technologies-LLC_setup-dir-diary/README.md

 Make changes on a development branch, run lint/build/test pipeline with `npm run all`.
 If all tests pass, open a pull request from `main`.

+If you open a PR and the dist check fails, it's probably because your dependencies weren't up to date when you ran the build.
+Do a `git pull`, run `npm install`, and then `npm run all` again.
+The check should pass on your next push.

 ### Create a release branch

 For maintainers only: to create a new major release branch, use: